cbdong/hw/README.md

 ### Data Structure

-1. **Class Card**
+1. **Card**
   - Variables:
     - color
     - number
   - init status
-    - both the variable are assigned by the parameter
+    - both the variable are assigned by the parameter, note that color and number needs to be valid values.
+Color should be in the valid color list, and number should be in the expected range.
-2. **Class Deck**
+2. **Deck**
   - Variables
     - cards, a list of card, used to record the remaining cards in the deck
     - size, a int, used to record the number of cards left in the deck
-  - public method
+  - Public method
     - shuffle, shuffle the cards in the deck
     - get, get the top card and return it
     - sort, sort the cards in the decking according to the given color order and the number
-  - private method
+  - Private method
     - isEmpty, check if the deck is already empty
-  - init status
+  - Init status
     - cards, three color red, yellow, green, number from 1 to 12
-    - size = 36
+    - size, 36
 3. **Player**
   - Variables
     - cards, a list of card, used to record the cards that the player has
-    - num_card, int, used to record the number of cards that the player has
+    - num_cards, int, used to record the number of cards that the player has
-  - public method
+  - Public method
     - get_card, this function add a card from the top of the deck to the player
     - get_score, this function is used to calculate the score that the player get
-  - init status
+  - Init status
-    - cards, empty
+    - cards, empty list
     - num_card, 0

 ## Shuffle method